SelenianRanger/MouseUtils/README.md

 This filter works both with Abs2Rel in absolute mode, and on its own in relative mode. (but it does nothing on its own in absolute mode)

+**\*Note\* if you use a plugin such as VMulti to emulate a mouse, windows will apply its own acceleration on top of this fitler.
+You may want to disable it in mouse settings as mentioned above.**

 ### Parameters
 #### Acceleration Intensity
 Similar to speed multiplier, this parameter scales your movement speed.
 However it has a square root scale meaning it scales up slower the higher value you set it.
 You can disable the acceleration by setting the intensity to zero (via a binding for example).